 The Saint Paul Port Authority has contributed to the East Metro’s economic growth for more than 75 years.
 Through its unique transactional expertise, the Port assembles parcels of polluted or underutilized inner-city land, cleans them up for redevelopment, and then sells them to expansion-minded businesses.
 Every project requires funding from many public and private groups that invest in the East Metro’s economic health.
 Each partner lends expertise, time and talent to the mix to clean up the polluted sites.
 In turn, those sites attract millions of dollars in additional private investment to create new jobs and expand the property tax base.

 With the announcement that their business management software would no longer be supported by the publisher, the Saint Paul Port Authority turned to longtime partner, Business Automation Specialists of Minnesota (BASM), for guidance.
 According to Laurie Hansen, Saint Paul Port Authority CFO, “While we liked our old system, we hoped to make a number of improvements with our new solution.
-After talking through our needs with BASM, it was clear that Microsoft Dynamics NAV would be a good fit for us.”
-Laurie and her team wanted a centralized system to provide real-time visibility into all projects they manage.
+After talking through our needs with BASM, it was clear that Microsoft Dynamics 365 Business Central would be a good fit for us.”
+Laurie and her team wanted their system centralized and have it provide real-time visibility into all of the projects they manage.
 A seamless environment where the software handled all cost reallocations, managed mortgages and investments, and simplified processes for end users.

 Laurie added, “We have to account for each project as a separate entity and need to be able to report on each entity as such.
 However, we also need to be able to look at financial statements at a more consolidated level.
 We literally had 10’s of thousands of general ledger accounts and we wanted a system that could give us the information we needed, when and how we needed it; without so much manipulation.”